Plan a Pillar + Cluster Content Strategy with AI

 When to reach for it

-Quarterly planning, when entering a new sub-niche, after a Google update that revealed weak topical authority, or when an existing cluster has matured and you need to identify what comes next.
-Once a cluster ships, the pillar’s category page becomes the gravitational center — run the AI category-page audit tutorial on it so duplicate intros and weak internal linking don’t quietly cap the cluster’s ranking.
+Quarterly planning, entering a new sub-niche, after a Google update that exposed weak topical authority, or when an existing cluster has matured and you need to decide what comes next.
+The hub-and-spoke model itself is well documented if you want the SEO theory behind it; Search Engine Land’s topic clusters guide is a solid reference.
+Once a cluster ships, its pillar category page becomes the center of gravity, so run the AI category-page audit tutorial on it before duplicate intros and weak internal linking quietly cap the cluster’s ranking.

 Before you start

-• Have Search Console open and a keyword tool ready (Ahrefs, Semrush, free alternative like Google Keyword Planner).
-AI’s demand estimates are directional only.
+• Have Google Search Console open and a keyword tool ready.
+AI demand estimates are directional only and must be checked against real numbers.

 • Define what “winning” looks like per pillar: ranking the pillar page, ranking 5 cluster pages, or hitting a traffic target.